premshah06/AI-Support-Copilot/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Google for Gemini API
-- OpenAI for GPT API
-- Vercel for shadcn/ui components
-- Tailwind Labs for Tailwind CSS
-- The React and FastAPI communities

-## 📧 Contact

-For questions or support, please open an issue on GitHub.

----

 **Built with ❤️ using modern web technologies**